Building Aotearoa’s Artificial Intelligence Capability (Virtual)

 Kate is the current New Zealand Government Fellow to the World Economic Forum.
 She is working with the Forum’s San Francisco-based Center for the Fourth Industrial Revolution on a project called Reimagining Regulation for the Age of AI.
 Kate and the project team are working with a large community of people from around the world on developing new and agile regulatory approaches for AI.
 Kate is a member of the OECD ONE.AI network of experts and represents New Zealand’s government AI voice in the Digital Nations group.
 She has a background in international relations and public policy, with the last ten years being spent working on digital and cyber policy issues.
 Kate has a particular interest in ethics and rights and raising awareness within communities on the opportunities that emerging tech can bring for New Zealand.

-For more details on event please visit: Eventbrite website
+For more details on event please visit: Event on Eventbrite website